matthew-brett/nb2plots/README.rst

     nb2plots notebook.ipynb > with_plots.rst

-This converts the IPython notebook to Restructured text using the normal nbconvert machinery, with the additional feature that code cells get converted to Matplotlib plot directives (see: `matplotlib plot directive`_).
+This converts the IPython notebook to Restructured text using the normal nbconvert_ machinery, with the additional feature that code cells get converted to a custom ``nbplot`` plot directives based on the `matplotlib plot directive`_.

 Specifically, a notebook code cell like this::